MicrosoftDocs/appcenter-docs/docs/quickstarts/android/push.md

 4. Set the **Campaign Name** as "Using Push Notifications".
 Set the **Message** as "Testing".

 ## Send a push notification

 1. Click **Next** at the bottom.

 2. Choose **All registered devices**.

 3. Click **Next** and **Send notification** at the bottom.

-> [!NOTE]
-> A push notification will be sent to the device you
-> distributed the app to.
-It will not show up in the simulator.